 Anachronism Stew: No stegosaurs, diplodocoids or brachiosaurids survived to the K-Pg extinction.

-Collection Sidequest: The larger eggs of other species are pretty well hidden, and sometimes even require a bit of backtracking (yes, in an AWoD game) to grab.
-Of course, you're rewarded plenty of DNA and bones for finding them, so if you wanna upgrade your abilities and buy things without grinding, it may be in your best interest to start searching.
+Collection Sidequest: The larger eggs of other species are well-hidden, and sometimes require a bit of backtracking (yes, in an AWoD game) to grab.
+Of course, you're rewarded plenty of DNA and bones for finding them, so if you want to upgrade your abilities and buy things without grinding, it may be in your best interest to start searching.

 Helpful Mook: Any pterodactyls that aren't flashing red and flying to the left can be jumped into, and they'll actually carry you quite a ways before dropping you.
-Very much helpful in levels with lots of uphill running.
 In later levels, there are also Parasaurolophus you can jump on the back of for a free ride.

 Made of Iron: Boulder hits your dino in the head?
-No problem.
 Caught in a meteorite impact?
-No problem.
 Run headlong into a Triceratops?
 No problem.
 As long as the wall doesn't catch up, your dino is A-OK.

 Seldom Seen Species: Among the bonus eggs you can find are those of the hadrosaur Olorotitan, the oviraptorosaur Rinchenia, and the megalosauroid Magnosaurus (although it should be said that the Magnosaurus egg or "Magno" egg is found in a volcano and lava-coloured).

-Spanner in the Works: The rats and lizards are basically powerups on the hoof, but they can really mess up your day if they happen to step on a bridge you're crossing.
+Spanner in the Works: The rats and lizards are basically powerups, but they can really mess up your day if they happen to step on a bridge you're crossing.

-Stock Dinosaurs: Of course, with the overall design of the game being very stylized, it's not really possible to identify the dinosaurs down to their specific genus except through Word Of God.
+Stock Dinosaurs: With the overall design of the game being very stylized, it's not really possible to identify the dinosaurs down to their specific genus except through Word of God.
 However, it's clear that all the dinosaurs belong to stock clades (ceratopsids, sauropods, ankylosaurs, parasaurolophinins, stegosaurs) or have stock body plans (small theropods).